what3words/w3w-android-ocr-components/README.md

         //Per default the scanned three word address will not return coordinate information, if you set returnCoordinates to true when instanciating a new MLKitOcrScanActivity, it will return coordinates and this might results in charge against your API Key. val returnCoordinates = true

-        //MLKitOcrScanActivity.newInstanceWithApi allows to provide all strings to be used internally for localisation and accessibility propuses. val intent = MLKitOcrScanActivity.newInstanceWithApi(
+        //MLKitOcrScanActivity.newInstanceWithApi allows to provide all strings to be used internally for localisation and accessibility propuses.
+This should be used on a click actions, i.e: button click. val intent = MLKitOcrScanActivity.newInstanceWithApi(
             this,
             W3WOcrWrapper.MLKitLibraries.Latin,